DearReader/DearReader/README.md

 The goal of the project is to study the rhetorical usage of address across authors, periods, and genres using a combination of computational tools and close reading.
 The code and corpus are presented here to facilitate transparency.
 This project is ongoing and the repo will continue to evolve.

 Reader address is a wide ranging phenomenon that can be hard to pin down.
-Authors have used address to elicite sympathy, incite fear, and foster guilt.
+Authors have used address to elicite sympathy, incite fear, and foster guilt:

 * she recovered, turned her face to the wall, and wept and sobbed like a child.
 Perhaps, mother, you can tell what she was thinking of!
 (Harriet Beecher Stowe, *Uncle Tom's Cabin*)